Cuban Salsa: right and wrong

 There is no dance police out there to fine you if you do anything wrong or to give you a thumbs up when you dance close to somebody’s perceived norm.

 In most social dance styles, it really is up to each individual to set up your own rules or to make your own interpretation of a dance tradition.
+The exception is of cause in standard dance competitions, then you must adhere to some common rules in order to compete.

-2. Cuban Salsa is well defined
+2 Cuban Salsa is partly well defined

-In Cuban Salsa we have an authority, a mathematical system and framework called Rueda de Casino that organizes and determines how we dance and from which we can derive a lot of guidance and rules of thumbs also for dancing socially without the Rueda.
+In Cuban Salsa we have an authority, a mathematical system and framework called Rueda de Casino that organizes and determines how we dance and from which we can derive a lot of guidance and rules of thumbs also for dancing socially 1-on-1 without the Rueda.

 For that reason Cuban Salsa really is unique and special among social dances.
 It depends much less on the interpretation of individual dance schools, dance gurus and instructors.